RedVoxInc/redvox-api-1000/docs/api_m.md

 Two sequence ids are kept: `seq_id` should start at zero when the app starts and increment by one on each full exchange. `sub_seq_id` starts at 0 for each new exchange and is incremented by one on each step within a full exchange.
 The following table outlines the algorithms for V3 of the time synchronization algorithm.

-The function `timestamp()` should return the number of microsconds since the epoch.
+The function `timestamp()` should return the number of microsconds since the epoch. `N` represents the `Nth` complete message exchange where each message exchange is defined as follows.

 __Exchange algorithm:__